-- Ensure that the subject's rights are protected, including appropriate service of notice. - Protect the subject's right to counsel and the subject's right to be present at all hearings. - Conduct appropriate investigation of relevant facts and circumstances in support of the subject's wishes and desires.
+- Ensure that the subject's rights are protected, including appropriate service of notice. - Protect the subject's right to counsel and the subject's right to be present at all hearings. - Conduct appropriate investigation of relevant facts and circumstances in support of the subject's wishes and desires. - Determine whether the subject has an existing trust or durable power of attorney, which may obviate the need for Court-ordered assistance. - Ensure that the subject's desires and intentions are communicated to the Court during the hearing, including the subject's choice of a conservator or guardian when appropriate. - Consider whether to offer evidence on the issue of incapacity.

-- When appropriate, and pursuant to SCR-PD 312, seek court authority to conduct pretrial discovery.
-(Note that pretrial discovery in intervention cases may be conducted only as allowed by the Court.) - Respond to all pleadings as appropriate. - Determine whether the subject has an existing trust or durable power of attorney, which may obviate the need for Court-ordered assistance. - Consider whether to offer evidence on the issue of capacity. - Determine whether the subject's interest would be served by settlement. - If appropriate, request that the Intervention Hearing be closed.
+- Determine whether the subject's interest would be served by settlement. - If appropriate, request that the hearing be closed.
 See D.C.
 Code §21-2041(h), D.C.
-Code §21-2054(e). - Communicate with other parties prior to the Intervention Hearing. - Discuss settlement alternatives with the petitioner (or Counsel for the Petitioner) and other interested persons.
-If appropriate, be prepared to enter into stipulations as to facts or the terms of the final order. - If appropriate, issue and serve subpoenas for documents or witnesses. - Determine the evidence and witnesses to be presented to the Court.
+Code §21-2054(e). - Communicate with other parties prior to the intervention hearing. - Discuss settlement alternatives with the petitioner (or counsel for the petitioner) and other interested persons.
+If appropriate, be prepared to enter into stipulations as to facts, or the terms of the final order.

-STANDARD 3.6 Counsel shall secure and present to the Court all appropriate evidence, the subject's legitimate interests, and, if appropriate, the terms to be included in a final order and modifications to the statutory powers of the Guardian and Conservator.
+Counsel shall secure and present to the Court all appropriate evidence, the subject's legitimate interests, and, if appropriate, the terms to be included in a final order and modifications to the statutory powers of the guardian and conservator.